 From FY2015, spearheaded by the CSR Division , Global Corporate functions (human resources/ legal/ purchasing unit, etc.) will coordinate with group companies, and promote the following initiatives :

 A code of conduct set by the electronics industry regarding the business activities along the entire supply chain.

 View larger Image (68 KB)

-Briefing at the Kawasaki Plant A briefing session on the survey results of ISO26000 was conducted to approximately 90 domestic Fujitsu Group company employees from July 30 to 31, 2014 at the Kawasaki Plant.
+A briefing session on the survey results of ISO26000 was conducted to approximately 90 domestic Fujitsu Group company employees from July 30 to 31, 2014 at the Kawasaki Plant.
 Also, in accordance with the publication of the "Fujitsu Group CSR Report 2014", an explanatory meeting was held regarding the global CSR management report, as part of the dissemination efforts of CSR.
 In the questionnaire following the explanatory meeting, many attendees reported that they had gained a deeper understanding of their company's CSR efforts.
 Similarly, between September 24 and 25, 2014, a telephone conference debriefing was held for overseas Fujitsu Group companies, and approximately 40 employees attended.

 On September 11 and 26, 2014, an internal study session was held for the domestic group company's CSR officers regarding supply chain risks extracted from the ISO26000 to provide them an overview of EICC.

 A classroom lecture was held on the first day (11 companies, 11 participants) on the overview of the EICC.
 On the second day (6 companies, 7 participants), a workshop on understanding the 'Self Assessment Questionnaire (SAQ)' was organized.
 Additionally, for the domestic group companies located far away from where the study session is held, (14 companies, 20 participants), we conducted an explanatory online meeting utilizing Fujitsu's communication platform.